Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Brother Khaled Ahmad: Brother Terence Helikaon Nunis, would it not be far more likely that he got her age wrong when she is older?
 The difference between a fifty and a forty-year-old woman is far subtler than the difference between 9 and 18.

-Brother Terence Helikaon Nunis: If the narration of her being younger was correct, why is it not found by in the books of any of the Madinan muhadditsin of the period?
+Brother Terence Helikaon Nunis: If the narration of her being younger was correct, why is it not found by in the books of the Madinan muhadditsin of the period?
 Secondly, we have multiple sources for their ages, year of birth and of death.
 Even a swahih hadits cannot be accepted over mathematics.

 Brother Ed Moad: How many years have you being invested in the idea that your contingent, subjective, socially conditioned emotional responses are error free indicators of what is universal moral truths?